paulanoumena/Floravoltaica/README.md

 <img src="https://github.com/paulanoumena/Florovoltaica/blob/main/results/Image1/color_map.jpg" width="200">

 ## Content
-- src: this folder contains all the code necessary for the correct execution of the algorithm
+- src: this folder contains all the code necessary for the correct execution of the NDVI algorithm
 - images: this folder contains images taken by a Noir pi camera
 - results: this folder contains images showing the steps of the NDVI calculation